upupming/Mirror/README.md

 - Google
   - [Google Search][1]
-    - AMP is too difficult to supported.
+    - AMP is too difficult to support.
 If you see an AMP page, please request desktop site.
   - [Google Scholar][2]
   - [Google Maps][3]
   - [Google Translate][4]